The Swagman's Story

 The Swagman's Story is a 1914 short film directed by Raymond Longford.
 Although considered a lost film, it is likely that it was a low-budget support feature.

+Longford claimed the film was refused a release by "the Combine" who dominated Australian exhibition.

 Plot

 A swagman arrives on the scene of the breakdown of a motor car and tells the honeymooning drivers that he's never liked motor cars as they've never done him any good.
 He then goes on to explain why – ten years earlier he was living happily with his wife and pretty daughter (Lottie Lyell).
 Then the daughter marries a "swell city cove" and she becomes a member of the high society set, refusing to meet her unsophisticated mother.
-The mother is killed by a motor car and the father takes to drink and becomes a swagman.
+The mother is killed by a motor car and the father takes to drinking and becomes a swagman.